code4yonglei/code_4_Projects/README.md

 ## 03_GALAMOST_CUDA_C++
 This folder contains several files that have been implemented in the **GALAMOST** package.
-The descriptions of these methods are available in ref.
+The descriptions of these methods are available in Ref.
 [5].

 ## Relevant Publications
 [1] Y.-L. Wang, A. Laaksonen*, Z.-Y. Lu*.
 [Implementation of non-uniform FFT based Ewald summation in dissipative particle dynamics method](https://www.sciencedirect.com/science/article/pii/S0021999112005542).
 J. Comput.
 Phys.
 235, 666-682 (2013).